 In 2018, the government of Iraq restored control over all of its territories that were previously controlled by ISIS (Islamic State of Iraq and Syria; militant group).
 A newly elected government led the country's transition in the post-conflict period.
 According to analysts, the new leaders were widely supported by the Iraqi population, and it was promising when they came to power in May 2018.
 However, around a year later, thousands of Iraqis took to the streets in Iraq's major cities demanding better economic conditions and the end of sectarian politics.

 Tishreen revolution: young Iraqis demanding change

-In Tishreen ( the Arabic word for the month of October, later became the name of the movement) 2019, demonstrations spread across the capitol Baghdad and other major cities in Iraq demanding the end of sectarianism, fighting corruption and providing better public services and employment opportunities to the population.
+In Tishreen (the Arabic word for the month of October, later became the name of the movement) 2019, demonstrations spread across the Capitol Baghdad and other major cities in Iraq demanding the end of sectarianism, fighting corruption and providing better public services and employment opportunities to the population.
 It was one of the largest anti-government demonstrations in decades and eventually it forced the prime minister to resign.
 The Iraqi security forces responded brutally by using tear gas and violently trying to stop the protesters.
-It was reported that 600 protestors have been killed and that between 9000 and 25000 have been injured by either Iraqi forces or paramilitary groups believed to be associated with Iran.
+It was reported that 600 protesters have been killed and that between 9000 and 25000 have been injured by either Iraqi forces or paramilitary groups believed to be associated with Iran.

 Causes of the uprising